impactfactory/blog-plugin/README.md

 # blog-plugin
-A simple unfinished blog plugin as alternative to the Rainlab Blog Plugin.
+A simple unfinished blog plugin that works in my octobercms istallation

 As a generalist I was overwhelmed to always understand the code of the Rainlab Plugin and lost a lot of time.
 At some point I decided that I'm probably faster with just setting up my own 3 models :), so I could add fields and templating easier.